sathvik-maiya/swift-talk/README.md

 Replace `<your-mongodb-connection-string>` with your actual MongoDB connection string.
 Generate a random string for `JWT_SECRET`.

 4. Install server dependencies: `npm`
-5. Start the server: `nodemon index.js`
+5. Start the server: `npm run dev`
 6. Open a new terminal and navigate to the client folder: `cd client`
 7. Install client dependencies: `npm`
-8. Start the client: `npm dev`
+8. Start the client: `npm run dev`

 The SwiftTalk application should now be up and running on your local machine.